streamlit/docs/content/library/api/personalization/experimental-user.md

 </Important>

-`st.experimental_user` is a Streamlit command that returns information about the logged-in user on Streamlit Cloud.
+`st.experimental_user` is a Streamlit command that returns information about the logged-in user on Streamlit Community Cloud.
 It allows developers to personalize apps for the user viewing the app.
-In a private Streamlit Cloud app, it returns a dictionary with the viewer's email.
-This value of this field is empty in a public Streamlit Cloud app to prevent leaking user emails to developers.
+In a private Streamlit Community Cloud app, it returns a dictionary with the viewer's email.
+This value of this field is empty in a public Streamlit Community Cloud app to prevent leaking user emails to developers.

-The API closely resembles that of [`st.session_state`](/library/api-reference/session-state) and [`st.secrets`](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+The API closely resembles that of [`st.session_state`](/library/api-reference/session-state) and [`st.secrets`](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
 It follows a field-based API, which is very similar to Python dictionaries.

 ### Allowed fields